 Roasted Pumpkin Seeds

-Roasted pumpkin seeds are one of fall’s simplest treasures.
+Roasted pumpkin seeds are one of fall’s simple treasures.
 They make for a delicious snack, add crunch to a salad, and can be used in granola.
-However you use them, have fun with seasonings to enjoy them differently every time!
+Have fun with different seasonings to switch up the flavors!

-While pumpkin season is all about baked goods and carving decorations, let’s not forget about the secret treasure inside pumpkins: seeds.
-When toasted with a drizzle of oil and salt, they’re transformed into one tasty snack.
+While pumpkin season is all about baked goods and carving decorations, let’s not forget about the secret treasure inside pumpkins: seeds!
+When toasted with a drizzle of oil and salt, these little seeds are transformed into one tasty snack.

-Better yet, they’re considered to be a “superfood” that’s packed with nutrients such as magnesium, zinc, phosphorous, and more.
-So, I’d say you get the best of all worlds with these little seeds pack a hefty nutrient punch.
+Better yet, they’re considered to be a “superfood” that’s loaded with nutrients such as magnesium, zinc, phosphorous, and more.
+So these little seeds pack a hefty nutrient punch.

 Roasted Pumpkin Seed Ingredients